What Are Board Wipes in Yu-Gi-Oh?

 Plus, Arcanite has no maximum spell counter limit, so you can continuously refill his supply with corresponding supports, and if he's ever destroyed, you get to revive his synchro base form from your graveyard.

 If you normal summon Barbaros by tributing three monsters, he instantly wipes your opponent's field.
 Independent of archetype and with no punishment to your arena, this makes Barbaros a great asset to swarm decks.

 Plus, you can normal summon him with 1900 ATK for no tributes, or with his regular ATK (but no field wipe) with two tributes, making him a versatile monster you can adapt to your situation.
-I use Barbaros as a hidden trump card in several swarming decks (often pendulum themes), and he's surprisingly affordable, costing well under a single dollar!
+I use Barbaros as a hidden trump card in several swarming decks (often pendulum themes).

 3. Judgment Dragon